-When comparing the trends for e-scooter riding location and riding behavior stratified by camera locations, the research team found that e-scooters riders generally behave like pedestrians when on sidewalks and like cyclists when riding in bike lanes.
-Where there are discrepancies are for Newman Library and Squires Student Center, which have shared use paths (e.g. used by both bike and pedestrians).
+When an e-scooter rider is using the sidewalk, crosswalks, access ramps, or shared use path, and behaving as one would expect for that location, the research team classified it as behaving like a pedestrian.
+There are discrepancies in the trend for Newman Library and Squires Student Center, which have shared use paths (e.g., used by both bike and pedestrians).
 This is supported by the similar trends between these two behaviors and riding locations stratified by camera locations, especially when compared to the trends of other behaviors and riding locations.
-While we did observe e-scooter riders behaving like a motor vehicle, the frequency of observing this behavior did not correspond to the frequency of riding location (i.e. on the roadway).
+While the research team did observe e-scooter riders behaving like a motor vehicle, the frequency of observing this behavior did not correspond to the frequency of riding location (i.e., on the roadway).
 Thus, this may be a high-risk behavior that should be considered in future analyses.
 The total sum of percentages exceeds 1 since for each baseline trip, there may be multiple behaviors or riding locations recorded.

 Figure 20.
-E-scooter riding behavior distribution by camera location.
-(The sum of percentage exceeds 1 since for each 10 seconds baseline trip, there may be multiple behaviors.)
+Bar graph.
+E-scooter riding behavior distribution by camera location (the sum of percentage exceeds 1 since for each 10-second baseline trip, there may be multiple behaviors).

 Figure 21.
-E-scooter riding location distribution by camera location.
-(The sum of percentage exceeds 1 since for each 10 seconds baseline trip, there may be multiple riding locations.)
+Bar graph.
+E-scooter riding location distribution by camera location (the sum of percentage exceeds 1 since for each 10-second baseline trip, there may be multiple riding locations).